R1a Haplogroup

-The paternal lines of Tarim mummies' male remains surveyed nearly all (11 out of 12 mumies) or around 92% belonged to Y-DNA haplogroup R1a1.
+92% (11 out of 12) of all the paternal lines of Tarim mummies' male remains surveyed as Y-DNA haplogroup R1a1a[4].
 The other 1 belonged to the exceptionally rare paragroup K* (M9).
 The R1a1 lineage suggests a proximity of this population with Andronovo Culture related groups.
 Tarim mummies were also found to be genetically closer to the Andronovo Culture than to the Yamna Culture or Afanasevo Culture.

 - Kyrgyz: 63.5%